multani/gcp-changelog/content/google-secops-siem/index.md

 The job scheduling functionality has been enhanced with advanced options.
 This functionality provides more precise control and flexible, calendar-like scheduling for your scripts.

 For more information, see [Configure a new job with advanced scheduling](https://cloud.google.com/chronicle/docs/soar/respond/jobs-scheduler/writing-jobs#advanced-scheduling).

+### Feature

+**Use custom fields in the Close Case dialog**

+Administrators can now add custom fields to the **Close Case** dialog.
+This new functionality provides a more streamlined workflow and replaces the **Dynamic Fields** feature.

+For more information, see [Use custom fields in the Close Case dialog](https://cloud.google.com/chronicle/docs/soar/investigate/working-with-cases/custom-fields-in-case-closure).

 ### Announcement